A Local's One Week Puglia Itinerary

 I haven’t looked at what you could do in Puglia with fewer than 7 days because it would be a waste to come in that case.
 Puglia is big and it’s just not realistic to try to squeeze in a 5-day visit.
 But for anyone with a little more time, it’s so worth it!

-To give you some more options, at the bottom of the article I’ve also included itinerary ideas for visitors with 10 or 14 days.
+To give you some more options, at the bottom of the article I’ve included a few more short, sample itineraries.

 Puglia planning cheatsheet